mdprs/mdprs/mdprs_features.md

 ## Metadata

-Metadata for a presentation is placed between two `---` lines Xat the beginning of the file:
+Metadata for a presentation is placed at the beginning of the file:

 ```markdown
 ---